sdonohoo/forecasting/internal_docs/repository_structure.md

 ## Structure of Repository

 We use Git repo to maintain the source code and relevant files.
-The repository has three hierarchies: use case, benchmark, and benchmark implementation.
+The repository has three levels of folders: use case, benchmark, and benchmark implementation.
 The top-level directory `/TSPerf` consists of folders for all the existing use cases, a folder storing common utility scripts, a folder storing internal docs, and a Markdown file describing the time series benchmarking framework.